 Skip to nav Skip to content

-Many people who pay their mortgage manually, either online, by mail, or on the phone, accidentally pay late from time to time.
-Late fees aren’t just annoying—they can be bad for your credit score.
-A lower credit score may result in having to pay higher interest rates on loans, not to mention higher insurance premiums and other fees.
-One of the simplest ways to avoid late fees and their painful consequences is to set up autodraft payments for your mortgage.
+Many people who pay their mortgage manually, whether online, by mail, or over the phone, accidentally pay late from time to time.
+Late payments not only result in fees, but they can also negatively affect your credit score.
+A lower score may lead to higher interest rates on future loans, increased insurance premiums and other financial setbacks.

 What is autodraft?